fritzSubRosa/Project-Titov/Documentation/README.md

 - Figma Designs [**here**](https://www.figma.com/files/team/1361752131146014945/project/291665647/Titov?fuid=1112098330417764190)
 	- Need a design for the way the screen should look.
 - Core documentation [**here** ](https://docs.google.com/document/d/1GVJo-9sSJmY4QaGXMs7jXraMOZ1r0mvQSRll1GaJVhc/edit?tab=t.0)
 	- This has been written down in this file and should be considered deprecated.
-	- @Stephen if you agree to move the core documentation in this folder, don't make any new changes in the google doc and lemme know if you do change anything.
-If we agree on this, please delete this entire bullet with all the sub-bullets.
-- Note [[Rules]] MIGHT BE OBSOLETE
--

 ## Index
 1. [Features](./Features.MD)
 2. [Questions](./Questions.MD) -- file for us to leave questions to be answered later or by the other.